Repetition and recurrence times: Dual statements and summable mixing rates: Introduction

-Whereas variable $R^{(2)}_k$ is defined in this paper, there is a long history of investigation of variables $R^{(1)}_k$, $L^{(1)}_n$, and $L^{(2)}_n$.
-These concepts appear in various contexts in ergodic theory, information theory, theoretical computer science, and quantitative linguistics, as we have already indicated by the references.
-Establishing the asymptotic behavior of $R^{(\gamma)}_k$ and $L^{(\gamma)}_n$ for stationary ergodic processes is of a theoretical importance since combined with empirical data, it can reveal what kind of a process may generate these observations.

-To comment on the respective theoretical results, let us begin with the recurrence time and the longest match length.
-Let $\log$ denote the natural logarithm.
+Let us describe some related received theoretical results in the stochastic setting.
+We begin with the recurrence time and the longest match length.
+Let $\log x$ denote the natural logarithm of $x$.
 Consider a discrete random variable $X$.
 The Shannon entropy is $H_1(X):=\mean\kwad{-\log P(X)}$.
 Let $(X_i)_{i\in\mathbb{Z}}$ be a stationary ergodic process over a finite alphabet.
-The celebrated Wyner-Ziv/Ornstein-Weiss (WZ/OW) theorem \citep{WynerZiv89,OrnsteinWeiss93} asserts
+The celebrated Wyner-Ziv/Ornstein-Weiss (WZ/OW) theorem \cite{WynerZiv89,OrnsteinWeiss93} asserts

 Thus the rates of the recurrence time and the longest match length are essentially dictated by the rate of the Shannon entropy.
-The Shannon entropy rate $h_1$ exists for any stationary process.

 Let us proceed to the maximal repetition length and the repetition time.
-For memoryless sources, the maximal repetition length $L^{(2)}_n$ grows at a similar rate as the longest match length $L^{(1)}_n$ \citep{ErdosRenyi70,ArratiaWaterman89}.
-Probably for this reason, the problem that $L^{(2)}_n$ can grow much faster than $L^{(1)}_n$ for other stationary processes was first recognized as late as by \citet{Shields92b,Shields97}.
-Define the collision entropy is $H_2(X)=-\log\mean P(X)$, where $H_2(X)\le H_1(X)$ by the Jensen inequality.
-A technically complicated result by \citet{Szpankowski93,Szpankowski93a}, involving suffix trees, can be rewritten as
+For memoryless sources, the maximal repetition length $L^{(2)}_n$ grows at a similar rate as the longest match length $L^{(1)}_n$ \cite{ErdosRenyi70,ArratiaWaterman89}.
+Probably for this reason, the problem that $L^{(2)}_n$ can grow much faster than $L^{(1)}_n$ for other stationary processes was first recognized as late as by Shields \cite{Shields92b,Shields97}.
+Define the collision entropy as $H_2(X):=-\log\mean P(X)$, where $H_2(X)\le H_1(X)$ by the Jensen inequality.
+We also denote the $\psi$-mixing rate

+where $\mathcal{X}_j^k$ is the $\sigma$-field generated by block $X_j^k$.
+A technically complicated result by Szpankowski \cite[Theorem 2(ii)]{Szpankowski93}, \cite{Szpankowski93a}, involving the height of suffix trees, can be rewritten as